Directors' Advice Guides

 The gross profit divided by cost of sales times 100.

-There is a Net Profit ratio which will help identify the operational efficiency of the business without reference to the how the company is financed.
+There is a Net Profit ratio which will help identify the operational efficiency of the business without reference to how the company is financed.

 The Net Profit ratio is calculated as follows:-